• Skip to primary navigation

 Same as Sekerpare (Turkish Semolina Cookies), the result is a moist and tender cake that is perfect for serving on special occasions or as an afternoon treat.

-The cake is soft and moist with a slightly grainy texture, while the syrup gives it a delicate and sweet aroma, usually with a hint of lemon and/or orange blossom water.
+Revani cake has a distinct taste and texture because of its ingredients, particularly semolina flour and sweet syrup.
+The cake is soft and moist with a slightly grainy texture, while the syrup gives it a delicate and sweet aroma, usually with a hint of lemon and/or orange juice.

 2 triangle pieces of revani Turkish semolina cake

+Revani is a very popular dessert in Turkey, especially during Ramadan.
 Although it is usually associated with Turkey, this semolina cake is also popular in some Middle Eastern and Mediterranean countries.

 Hence it has many different names: Revani in Turkey, Basbousa in Egypt, Ravani in Greece, and Shamali in Armenia.
+This Semolina Cake is now a popular dessert for special occasions such as weddings, birthdays, and religious holidays.

-Turkish Revani vs Greek Revani
+Turkish Revani vs Greek Ravani

 Revani is believed to have originated in the Ottoman Empire and is enjoyed in both Greece and Turkey.
+However, Greek Revani is often attributed to Venetian influence on the Greek islands.

-The syrup used to soak both versions of Revani is typically made with sugar, water, and lemon juice, or orange blossom water.
+In addition to semolina flour, sugar, eggs, and syrup, the Turkish version also incorporates yogurt into the cake mixture.
+The syrup used to soak both versions of Revani is typically made with sugar, water, lemon juice, or orange blossom water.
+However, Greek Ravani often includes honey in the syrup, giving it a richer and more complex flavor.

 Why This Recipe Works?